nlebeck/CouchPotato/README.md

 controller will replace the mouse and keyboard while browsing this website.
 Child elements:
     * `name`: The name that will be shown for this entry.
 	* `url`: The URL of the website.
+    * `buttonMapping` (optional): A custom button mapping for the website.
+It accepts the following child elements: `back`, `start`, `dpadLeft`, `dpadRight`, `dpadDown`, and `dpadUp`.
+Each child element corresponds to a button, and its contents specify the key input that is entered when the button is pressed.
+If a child element is missing, the default button mapping for that button will be used.
 * A `program` element describes a mouse-and-keyboard app.
 When launched with CouchPotato, the Xbox controller will replace the mouse and keyboard, just like with a website.
 Child elements:
     * `name`: The name that will be shown for this entry.